fatimafouda/Customer_Segementation/README.md

 # Customer Segementation
-This project is part of the Udacity Data Science Nanodegree. <br>
+This project is part of the *Udacity Data Science Nanodegree*. <br>
 In this project, I applied unsupervised learning techniques to identify segments of the population that form the core customer base for a mail-order sales company in Germany.

 ## About the Data: